-The fashion industry is the second-largest polluter worldwide after the oil industry.
+The fashion industry is one of the largest polluters worldwide.
 It's responsible for more than 8% of all carbon emissions globally.
 If the trend continues, that number will increase by 50% by 2030.

 Choosing to buy and wear high-quality garments results in a lower social and environmental impact.
 Fashion brands and retailers can pay farmers and factory workers decently.
 And manufacturers can produce textiles sustainably.

 Here is how to tell if clothes are cheaply made or high-quality.

 Try on clothes as much as possible before you buy them.
 Clothes that don't fit you look cheap.
 A proper fit is very important when purchasing new clothing.
 Cheaply made clothing can be fitting in some places but not others, like a waist too wide.

 Look at the details when buying new clothes.
 Inspect clothing pieces carefully and search for mediocre finishings, such as loose threads, missing buttons, or rough edges.

 Observe the stitching to see if a garment is cheaply made.
 Extra stitching means the clothing piece is of high quality.
 Poor stitching work is often a clue for cheap materials and construction.
 Pull at the seams and see if the clothing stays tight.
 With more stitches, the garment is much stronger.

 Look for clothing made to last by dodging exposed zippers.
 Well-designed clothes don't include visible zippers that could cause difficulties.
 Cheap clothes, however, use evident zippers as they make manufacturing easier.